 2. Do your research.

 Online shopping and smartphone apps allow you to quickly price check and determine if you’re getting a good price on something.
 Keep in mind many stores have price-match policies, so use all the information at your disposal to get the best deal.
-Also, combine big shopping days, like Black Friday and Cyber Monday, with loyalty rewards or cashback offers, such as Purchase Rewards, to get the best deals on your holiday shopping.
+Also, combine big shopping days, like Black Friday and Cyber Monday, with loyalty rewards or cashback offers to get the best deals on your holiday shopping.
 That's a little something for them, and a little something for you!

 3. Focus on what's important.